russelltg/wl-screenrec/README.md

 # Known issues

 - Cannot capture a region that spans more than one display.
-This is probably possible but quite difficult, espeicially with potential differences in refresh rate.
+This is probably possible but quite difficult, especially with potential differences in refresh rate.
 Probably will never be supported.